How Trump can change the subject

 WWBC do?
 (What would Bill Clinton do?)

-When Clinton was consumed by the impeachment saga that erupted after his relationship with intern Monica Lewinsky, he would constantly stress he was working hard for the American people.
+When Clinton was consumed by the impeachment drama that erupted after his relationship with intern Monica Lewinsky, he would constantly stress he was working hard for the American people.

-During the impeachment saga, he preserved his political standing so that by the time the Senate sat in judgment, many Americans didn't think he should lose his job.
+During the ordeal, he preserved his political standing so that by the time the Senate sat in judgment, many Americans didn't think he should lose his job.

 Trump hasn't learned the art of Clintonian compartmentalizing.
 Quite the reverse.
 He can't stop talking about the Russia saga.
 He was barely back on US soil for half a day when he launched a Twitter broadside at the media.